 This day had ‘stroll and picnic ‘written all over it so we decided to download a treasure trail and solve a mystery.
 We’ve done several of these in the past.
 They are equally good for groups or individual families and perfect if you want to explore somewhere you’ve visited before with fresh eyes.

 Of course the picnic is VERY important.
 Whilst we don’t transport tables, chairs and the best candelabra we like to do things properly.
 I’m not a great fan of tupperware , cling film and carrier bags.
 And too many days spent on the beach in my youth eating sandy, soggy tomato sandwiches has put me off certain outdoor food combos.
 So here’s my recipe for the perfect birthday picnic for a sunny March day.

 - large plaid blanket – preferably with a waterproof underside

 - large willow picnic basket with a set of mismatched plates, cups and proper cutlery.
 We keep ours permanently ready for impromptu picnic moments.
 (A coolbag or sturdy cardboard box with handles will do!)

 - Sandwiches wrapped in greaseproof paper and tied with string.
 They travel better and are a treat to unwrap.
-Keep the fillings simple – ham and mustard; lettuce and marmite – a favourite of one of the apprentices; cheese and chutney.
+Keep the fillings simple – ham and mustard; lettuce and marmite – a favourite of mine; cheese and chutney.
 Some fillings are better eaten the day after they’re made so embrace this for picnics.
 Try roasting some peppers, olives and aubergine.
 When cool cut into chunks.
 Spread a ciabatta with pesto and fill with the roasted veg.
 Put in the fridge overnight, weighted down with a board and a couple of cans of tomatoes.
 Next day cut into portions, wrap in paper and string and enjoy later.